By Shefali Jha Last Updated:

 Even though they are quite nutritious many eggs carry bacteria like – salmonella which may affect a baby’s growth and development inside the womb.
 The eggs carrying this bacterium might also lead to food poisoning, diarrhoea, fever, abdominal and intestinal pain, shrinkage of uterus or miscarriage.
 Hence, during pregnancy, all eggs consumed should be thoroughly cooked on the heat in order to kill the bacteria.
 Mayonnaise, mousse and smoothie contain egg yolks and such foods should be avoided during pregnancy.

 While spices add flavour and taste to the food, many of them, when consumed in excess may prove harmful for the baby.
 There are certain spices that need to be avoided during pregnancy.
-Garlic and Angelica have blood thinning property and hence their consumption in excess can lead to bleeding or miscarriage.
+Garlic and Angelica have a blood-thinning property and hence their consumption in excess can lead to bleeding or miscarriage.
 Spices like fenugreek, Ajinomoto and asafoetida can stimulate the uterus and induce premature contractions.
-Peppermint and Angelica are also the spices to be avoided during pregnancy.
+Peppermint and Angelica spices are also to be avoided during pregnancy.

 While most women are asked to have a few black sesame seeds every day, white sesame seeds are ‘hot’ in property and sesame shouldn’t be consumed during pregnancy.